tharsheblows/alphabet-guess/README.md

 ## The matter of state

-It's bothering me that it's all over the place!
+~~It's bothering me that it's all over the place!
 Also how do I put more than one of the same block on the page?
 Both of these can be solved -- and we'll see if this is a decent solution or not, I don't know -- by creating a parent block and having the guts of the game be child blocks.
-I'll make it so that you can add any other blocks in there but let's give this a go.
+I'll make it so that you can add any other blocks in there but let's give this a go.~~

-So this does work.
+So that did work.
 The guts of adding in the stores for more than one block are in `src/helpers/utils.js`.
 State necessary for js is in `src/blocks/alphabet-guess/initial-state.js` which keeps that as one source and then the dynamically added state can be done using `BlockAlphabetGuess->initialize_state( $namespace, $state )`